要求与规范🔗

 每个Flatpak沙箱,一个应用运行的环境,包含这个应用的运行时的文件系统。这个准守 standard Linux filesystem conventions (标准Linux文件系统约定,译者注)。

-For example, the root of the sandbox contains the /etc
+For example, the root of the sandbox contains the /etc directory for

-for multi-user utilities and applications.
+configuration files and /usr for multi-user utilities and applications.
 In

-addition to these, each sandbox contains a top-level /app
+addition to these, each sandbox contains a top-level /app directory,

 which is where the application's own files are located.